stackOcean-official/sentiment-api-en/README.md

 # sentiment-api-de

-API for german sentiment analysis of an input text
+Rest-API for german sentiment analysis of an input text.

 ## How to setup